 - Thyroid Disorders.
 These refer to conditions that affect the thyroid glands.

 - Extreme Exercise.
-Be warned; intense training does not only increase your injury risk but also causes your estrogen levels to drop.
+Be warned; intense training does not only increase your injury risk but may also cause your estrogen levels to drop.

 - Being Severely Underweight.